The DofE Award is the world’s leading youth achievement award, giving millions of 14 to 24-year-olds the opportunity to be the very best they can be.

-For the past seven decades, the Charity has inspired and transformed the lives of millions of young people from all walks of life.
-From volunteering to physical activities, life skills to expeditions, achieving a DofE Award is a passport to a brighter future, valued by employers and universities.
+For the past seven decades, the charity has inspired and transformed the lives of millions of young people from all walks of life.
+From volunteering to physical activities, and life skills to expeditions, achieving a DofE Award is a passport to a brighter future, valued by employers and universities.

-The Duke of Edinburgh’s Award has helped countless young people on their sometimes difficult path.HRH The Duke of Edinburgh
+The Duke of Edinburgh’s Award has helped countless young people on their sometimes difficult path to adulthood.HRH The Duke of Edinburgh

 The world’s leading youth achievement award